nantu-io/ntcore-doc/docs/quick_start.md

 ---
 ### Build first model
-The following example uses Sklearn to build a simple Decision Tree model and uses NTCore to record the model results.
+The following example uses Sklearn to build a simple Random Forest model and uses NTCore to record the model results.

 Installation：
 ```